sybrew/the-seo-framework/readme.txt

 		* Invalid settings' input are now checked before you can change tabs.
 This makes the saving buttons work as intended.
 			* TODO consider checking closed postboxes too.... we could add an on-publish listener that checks if our postboxes are closed, and open them if they contain invalid values.
 				* `jQuery( elem ).find( '.hndle, .handlediv' ).trigger( 'click.postboxes' );`
+		* The SEO Bar no longer incorretly tells that CPT categories or tags are discouraged from indexing via the global settings.

 * **For translators:**
 	* **New translations are available.**